Part 1: Glass Partitioning Cost Guide - Materials

 Frameless single glazed glass doors are common where sound acoustics and privacy are not an issue.
 "Swing" doors can be supplied as hinged or pivot doors and as double doors to increase the width of walkways.

 Cost: Frameless single glazed doors are usually made using toughened glass and relatively uncomplicated to produce - thus they are the cheapest door option in this guide.
-Doors are "dressed" with ironmongery, these include but not limited to door locks, strike boxes, door handles, floor springs and door closers.
+Doors are "dressed" with the ironmongery; these include but not limited to door locks, strike boxes, door handles, floor springs and door closers.
 Ironmongery can be expensive and will increase the costs of each door.
-Thus its good to research brands and what options are available to reduce ironmongery costs.
+Thus it's good to research brands and what options are available to reduce ironmongery costs.

 Framed glass doors (Hinge and pivot doors)